LexBorisoff/web-cli/README.md

 > ***Note!***
 > The command will not prevent you from specifying a value that refers to an invalid browser or to another non-browser application on your machine.
 As far as the program is concerned - any value provided to the `browser` option is a possible browser app, so it will attempt to open it.

-You can specify multiple browsers:
+You can specify multiple browsers to open:

 <pre><code>web <em>--browser=value</em> <em>--browser=value</em> ...</code></pre>